cybergarage/go-job/doc/overview.md

 <div class="paragraph">

-`go-job` supports pluggable storage through the `Store` interface.
-The following component diagram shows how multiple `go-job` instances can share a single store.
+`go-job` makes it easy to build distributed systems by allowing you to plug in different storage backends using the `Store` interface.
+This means that multiple `go-job` instances can work together and share job data through a common store, as shown in the diagram below:

 </div>